-A feature available from some manufacturers that may contribute to greater fuel savings is the ability to operate at high and low heat levels.
-A two-stage radiant tube burner might have a high heat output of 100,000 BTU and a low output of 65,000 BTU.
-The argument for this type design is that while high heat is available for times of severe cold, most of the time the heater stays on the lower setting, which means longer on-times and fewer on-off cycles.
+A feature available from some manufacturers that may contribute to greater fuel savings is the ability to operate at high and low heat levels, depending on heating requirements.
+This is often called two-stage or dual stage heating.
+For example, a burner might have a high heat output of 100,000 BTU and a low output of 65,000 BTU.
+The argument for this type design is that while the high heat is available for times of severe cold, most of the time the heater stays on the lower setting, which means longer on-times and fewer on-off cycles.
 Any heating element will require warm-up time after ignition, during which it is burning fuel just to warm itself up, and this heat is not getting to the birds.
 Thus having fewer on-off cycles should cut down on the total amount of warm-up time and thus result in fuel savings.
 Also, extreme high and low temperature spikes are avoided, which will keep birds more comfortable, and equipment life may be increased.
-The dual or two-stage heating design has appeared to have merit in field tests and is sure to be one of the items University researchers will be focusing on in the near future.
+The dual or two-stage heating design has shown merit in field tests and is sure to be one of the items University researchers will be focusing on in the near future.

+The usual considerations of manufacturer reputation, quality of construction, and warranty terms offered should be observed.
+Heaters that include the gas cock, flex connector, vent flapper and hanging hardware may save installation time and money.
 As for all newer technology, growers who are interested in a radiant tube system should not rely on manufacturer information alone, but should ask for advice from their integrator live production people and growers in their area who have experience with this type of heating system.
-The usual considerations of manufacturer reputation, quality of construction, and warranty terms offered should be observed.

-6. How much heating capacity should I install in my house, if I am going to the radiant tube type system?
+7. How much heating capacity should I install in my house, if I am going to the radiant tube type system?

-The standard engineering calculations used to determine optimum heating capacity are based on the difference between the predicted outside low temperature and the desired inside temperature, given a certain rate of heat loss depending on amount of insulation in the building and how well sealed the building is.
+The standard engineering calculations we use to determine optimum heating capacity are based on the difference between the predicted outside low temperature and the desired inside temperature, given a certain rate of heat loss depending on amount of insulation in the building and how well sealed the building is.
 Since with radiant heating systems we operate at a slightly lower target air temperature, these calculations will show that radiant heating systems can be sized at slightly less heating capacity than forced-air heating systems.
-However, it is important to realize that many modern poultry houses using forced-air heat have oversized systems installed.
-This happens because the same rule-of-thumb sizing